angular/angular/aio/content/glossary.md

 An Angular class responsible for creating, reshaping, and interacting with HTML elements in the browser DOM.
 The directive is Angular's most fundamental feature.

-A directive is ususally associated with an HTML element or attribute.
+A directive is usually associated with an HTML element or attribute.
 This element or attribute is often referred to as the directive itself.

 When Angular finds a directive in an HTML template,